-Each of our traveling field employees works for us under a contract.
-Travel assignments are typically 13-weeks in duration and may be shorter or longer.
-Our traveling field employees that are on payroll contracts are hourly employees whose contract specifies the hourly rate they will be paid and any other benefits they are entitled to receive during the contract period.
+Each of our contracted field employees works for us under the terms of a written agreement.
+Contract assignments are typically 13-weeks in duration and may be shorter or longer.
+The vast majority of our field employees are hourly whose agreements with us specifies the hourly rate they will be paid and any other benefits they are entitled to receive during the assignment period.
 We bill clients at an hourly rate and assume all employer costs, including payroll, withholding taxes, benefits, professional liability insurance and Occupational Safety and Health Administration (OSHA) requirements, as well as any travel and housing arrangements.